gmpaier/gmpaier/readme.md

 ### About Me

 - :closed_book: I'm an avid reader of philosophy, I especially enjoy metaphysics and philosophy of language.
-My personal favorite philosopher is Jacques Derrida.
+My personal favorite philosophy book is Jacques Derrida's *Of Grammatology*.

 - :guitar: I love listening to and learning about music.
 I'll memorize trivia about my favorite artists and producers.
 Sometimes I even make my own music; maybe someday I'll let someone hear it!